Lakens/statistical_inferences/docs/09-equivalencetest.md

 | Grade 10    | 0.04 +/- 0.003   |
 | Grade 11    | 0.06 +/- 0.003   |

-For grade 2, when we perform an equivalence test with boundaries of d = -0.1 and d = 0.1, using an alpha of 0.01, which conclusion can we draw?
+For grade 2, when we perform an equivalence test with boundaries of *d* =-0.1 and *d* =0.1, using an alpha of 0.01, which conclusion can we draw?
 Use the TOSTER function TOSTmeta, and enter the alpha, effect size (ES), standard error (se), and equivalence bounds.